jtannas/katachi/docs/HASH_COMPARISON_DESIGN.md

 Katachi's hash comparison is inspired by OpenAPI (formerly Swagger) specs.

-Specifically, it's inspired by all of the ways that I've repeatedly made goofy mistakes when writing them.
+Specifically, it's inspired by all the ways that I've repeatedly made goofy mistakes when writing them.

 Here's the story of how they led to the design of Katachi's hash comparison: